-- 1. Push the mode paddle switch forward one or more times until a seat function icon appears in the control panel display. - Move the joystick to the left or right to select a seat function.
+- 1. Press the Mode button one or more times until a seat function icon appears in the control panel display. - Move the joystick to the left or right to select a seat function.
 The icon for the seat function selected appears in the display.
-The icons shown may vary depending on the seat model and available functions. - 3.
+The icons shown vary depending on the seat model and available functions. - 3.
 Move the joystick forward or rearward to activate the function.